yeasy/learning_pickleball/appendix_en.md

 * **Groundstroke**: After the ball bounces from the ground, hit the ball.
 * **Lob**: Hit the ball to let it fly high and land to the back court, usually near the baseline.
 * **Non-Volley Zone**: NVZ, also known as the Kitchen.
 Refers to the area between the net and the first line (included).
 It is considered a violation if the athlete's body or paddle touches the area (including the line) before and after a volley because of the volley action.
+* **Pickle**: The opponent did not score any points during the game.
+If the opponent doesn't even get a chance to serve, it's called a "Golden Pickle".
 * **Poach**: A player speeds up his movement to hit the ball on the partner’s side.
 * **Rally**: After serving, players continue to hit the ball to the opponent until there's a fault to end.
+* **Sandbagging**: Players (deliberately) to play at a lower level game than they really are.
+* **Shake and Bake**: In double games, one player hits the third shot by driving the ball, and his partner attacks the return after moving to the net quickly.
 * **Side Out**：A team has finished all the serving opportunities, and switch to the opponent team to begin to serve.
 * **Stacking**: In doubles, regardless of the initial position, after serving or receiving, players move to form a fixed divisional position.
 For example, a player serves from the right half, but quickly run to the left of the court after serving.
 * **Transition Zone**: The middle part of the court, which the players need to transit when he comes to the NVZ from the back court.